Skip to Content

 Causes of Radiculopathy in Accidents

 Radiculopathy is commonly caused by physical injuries resulting in a herniated disc.
-When a disc is damaged, it can swell or move out of place, pressing on a nerve.
+A disc can swell or move out of place, pressing on a nerve when a disc is damaged.
 Accidents violent enough to cause radiculopathy often include:

 While bone spurs, degenerative health conditions, and bone health complications like ossification can also cause radiculopathy, these causes are less common in personal injury cases.